Alerts

 Figure 5.
 The central coast of British Columbia is home to complex rocky reefs with a high diversity of rockfish, corals, sponges, and basket stars.

 Figure 6.
 Douglas Neasloss, Chief Councillor and Stewardship Director of the Kitasoo/Xai’Xais Nation (right) was one of several local leaders who came onboard CCGS Vector during the weeklong expedition.
-Pictured here with the expedition’s Chief Scientist Tammy Norgard (left) and Maia Hoeberechts, ONC (centre).
+Also pictured, expedition’s Chief Scientist Tammy Norgard (left) and Maia Hoeberechts, ONC (centre).
 Credit: Oceana Canada/Evermaven

 Figure 7.
 Expedition Chief Scientist Tammy Norgard worked closely with local Indigenous knowledge holders to identify areas of interest to the local communities and significant research locations.